 The Last Of The Duke Street Kings

 The Last of the Duke Street Kings is one of the premier Bruce Springsteen and the E Street Band tributes in North America.
-This is no simple cover band—we stage authentic reproductions of live concert performances and studio releases by the original group.
-And we are not limited to only the classic hits—from the first album to the latest projects, we offer a unique selection of Boss songs unreleased except in anthology and left off the set lists of other Springsteen tributes.
-An eight-piece group with occasional extras, every E Street member is represented in the Dukes, including varied instruments like violin and lap steel guitar.
+This is no simple cover band!!
+We stage authentic reproductions of live concert performances and studio releases by the original group.
+And we are not limited to only the classic hits.
+From the first album to the latest projects, we offer a unique selection of Boss songs unreleased except in anthology and left off the set lists of other Springsteen tributes.
+An eight-piece group with occasional extras, every E Street member is represented in the Dukes, including varied instruments like violin and other instrumentation when needed.

-35 years on the Montreal music scene and now fronting LOTDSK...inspired by Americana roots rock, and vested in the classic rock tradition,preaching the doctrine that a live show should combine the elements of sound, vision and emotion.
+35 years on the Montreal music scene and now fronting LOTDSK Andy is inspired by Americana roots rock and vested in the classic rock tradition, preaching the doctrine that a live show should combine the elements of sound, vision and emotion.
 Anything else is a fail artistically.

 Gracing many stages over the past 30 years, providing both lead and background vocals as well as percussion for Montreal renowned Classic Rock Band "Thick As Thieves" and most recently "The Last of The Duke Street Kings".
 Heavily influenced by the pioneers of classic rock music of the 70's and 80's and a passion for performing on stage

 Raised in Laval, Quebec.
 His first introduction to music was from his parents.
 Jazz, Calypso, Blues and Soul music were always playing in the house.
 Music had Ben dancing since before he could walk.
 He experimented with many different instruments through out his youth, till he found the bass at 19.
 It was love at first sight.